TabRep: Training Tabular Diffusion Models with a Simple and Effective Continuous Representation: Method

-Diffusion models rely on gradients derived from a learned vector field to denoise data iteratively \cite{ddpm, lipman2022flow}.
-For regions within proximity of the singular hyperplanes, learning the gradients of diffusion models suffers from high variance due to conflicting directions arising from equidistant one-hot points.
-We show that the variance of the conditional score function increases asymptotically with the degree of $n$-singular points.
-Assume $x$ is a noisy observation from a Gaussian centered at a weighted one-hot vector $\alpha_t e_k \in \mathbb{R}^{K}$.
+\begin{restatable}[Variance of Conditional Score Function]{theorem}{ScoreVariance} \textit{Assume $x$ is a noisy observation from a Gaussian centered at a weighted one-hot vector $\alpha_t e_k \in \mathbb{R}^{K}$.
 We can define the forward diffusion process as: $p_t(x|e_k)=\mathcal{N}(x|\alpha_te_k,\sigma_t^2I)$.
-We derive the variance of the conditional score function evaluated at a minimal $n$-singular point as:
+We derive the variance of the conditional score function evaluated at a minimal $n$-singular point as: } \end{restatable}

-where we define the conditional score and expected score as $g$ and $\bar{g}$.
-See Appendix \ref{app:proofs} for a proof.
+where we define the conditional and expected score as $g$ and $\bar{g}$.
+See Appendix \ref{app:proofs} for proofs using a uniform and categorical prior.
 We find that near a minimal $n$-singular point, $x$, the posterior-weighted variance of the conditional score function is strictly positive and increases asymptotically with $n$.
 In contrast, at a non-singular point, the posterior leans towards $e_{k^*}$, leading the score variance to approach zero.

 In Figure \ref{fig:3dohe}, we depict a three-dimensional setting of the one-hot representation.
 As illustrated, a minimal $3$-singular point occurs at the (red) centroid, $\bigl(\frac{1}{3}, \frac{1}{3}, \frac{1}{3}\bigr)$.
 Along with the non-minimal $3$-singular points, these points form a (red-dashed) $1$-dimensional singular hyperplane $H_{\{1,2,3\}}$ perpendicular to the centroid of the probability simplex formed by $e_1, e_2, e_3$.
 Similarly, there are $\binom{3}{2}$ $2$-singular (blue) points accompanied by their respective (blue-dashed) hyperplanes $H_{\{1,2\}}$, $H_{\{1,3\}}$, and $H_{\{2,3\}}$, each of which is a $2$-dimensional affine subspace (plane).
 These singular hyperplanes pose more difficulty for diffusion models to learn effectively, especially when $K$ is large.